-Your computer has a backup battery that preserves certain settings, such as the date and time, when the computer is off.

-You may need to replace the battery if you have intermittent problems starting up your computer, or if settings such as the date and time change when you start up your computer.
+Your iMac G5 has an internal backup battery that preserves certain settings, such as the date and time, when the computer is off.
+If you have problems starting up your computer or if settings change when you start up the computer, you may need to replace the internal backup battery.